bdmendes/smockito/README.md

 javaAgents += "com.bdmendes" % "smockito_3" % "<version>" % Test
 ```

 In your specification, extend `Smockito`.
 This will bring the `mock` method and relevant conversions to scope.
-To set up a mock, add stub definitions with the `on` method, which requires a [eta-expanded](https://docs.scala-lang.org/scala3/book/fun-eta-expansion.html) method reference, that you may easily express with `it`, and a [partial function](https://docs.scala-lang.org/scala3/book/fun-partial-functions.html) on the tupled arguments to handle the relevant inputs.
+To set up a mock, add stub definitions with the `on` method, which requires an [eta-expanded](https://docs.scala-lang.org/scala3/book/fun-eta-expansion.html) method reference, that you may easily express with `it`, and a [partial function](https://docs.scala-lang.org/scala3/book/fun-partial-functions.html) on the tupled arguments to handle the relevant inputs.

 ```scala
 abstract class Repository[T](val name: String):